threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`create_obi_solver`**

-Create a new Obi Solver.
+Create an Obi Solver.
 The solver has a unique ID that is generated sequentially: The first solver's ID is 0, the second solver's ID is 1, and so on.

 - <font style="color:blue">**Obi**: This command initializes utilizes the Obi physics engine, which requires a specialized scene initialization process.See: [Obi documentation](../lessons/obi/obi.md)</font>